paulVer777/ToDo_Application/README.md

 ToDo_Application is a simple app that can help You remember things you planned to do.
-You can add and delete tasks.
+Main funcionalities are add and delete tasks.
+To start using application You have to log in to Your google acount.
-To start click on the link above.
+To launch application click on the link above.

 All data is saving in firebase database.

 Made using react,redux, and firebase.